 3. Employee productivity

 Another key contributor of your business performance is employee productivity.
 Determine the productivity of your key employees by measuring their contribution towards revenue, profit, and return orders.
-The same way you periodically on the number of sales and revenue they generate, measure customer service employees on their contribution to revenue from retained clients.
+The same way you periodically measure salespeople on the number of sales and revenue they generate, measure customer service employees on their contribution to revenue from retained clients.

-Aside from this, it will also be useful to measure overall with the company in a year when many are working from home and face-to-face contact has been reduced.
+Aside from this, it will also be useful to measure overall employee satisfaction with the company in a year when many are working from home and face-to-face contact has been reduced.
 Identify all the factors that contribute to their productivity: company culture, management style, organisational policies, compensation, opportunities to learn, etc; and determine how your company fares in keeping your employees satisfied on each of these factors.
 Through this you will be able to identify opportunities to increase employee productivity, which will help you formulate this year’s strategy.

 4. Customer satisfaction

-Employee satisfaction is key for a business' success, but is critical.
+Employee satisfaction is key for a business' success, but customer satisfaction is critical.
 Your customer’s satisfaction with your product / service or company is another strong indicator of your business performance.
 Conduct regular customer satisfaction surveys as part of your customer relationship management program, and determine of customer satisfaction changes over time.

 Industry specific business intelligence is typically equipped with CRM and sales opportunity management capabilities, as well as solutions for finance and operations, to give you the operational, market, employee productivity and customer satisfaction data you need.
 Most BI solutions are built to support the analysis of unstructured data drawn from other sources, so that you can integrate data from different sources like Google Analytics or Weather patterns to generate one view of the truth.
+With this, you get an accurate understanding of your company’s performance, which will help you propel new value-add growth.

 To learn more about more about modern financial planning and analysis, download your free e-book